ZakXus2303/Permissions-Practice/Permissions-Explained.md

 pwd          # verify location touch        # test write access ls -l        # view permissions
+770 is shared work space
+750 is read only

 Final Reflection (important for you to write in your own words)